ItzGhost33/Titanic-Survival-Prediction-Using-Macine-Learning/README.md

 ## Results

-The project achieved impressive results in predicting passenger survival.
+The project achieved impressive results in predicting passenger survival:

+- **Accuracy**: Achieved an accuracy score of nearly 93% on the test dataset.
+- **Precision, Recall, F1-Score**: Precision, recall, and F1-score metrics were calculated to assess model performance and provide insights into its strengths and areas for improvement.

 Key findings and insights from the models are presented in the Jupyter notebooks and can be further explored in the project documentation.

 ## Contributing